 Based on institutional theory, we predict that higher tribalism is associated with a warping of the otherwise equitable and benign relational contracting system.
-This system emphasizes a balance between inward tribal loyalties and outward benevolence toward others within the clan or tribal-based system.
-Amplification of these loyalties is reflected in a transition from benign benevolence to nepotism and favoritism (Berger et al., 2015; Liedong et al., 2023).
-Moreover, such warped relational contracting systems tend to show durability despite largely superficial reforms aimed at countering such corruption (Heidenreich et al., 2015).
-We also expect national polities to be demographically narrower and more dominated by social elites drawn from the dominant ethnic lineage(s) with hegemonic control
+This system emphasizes a balance between inward tribal loyalties and outward benevolence towards others within the clan or tribal-based system.
+Amplification of these loyalties is reflected in a transition from benign benevolence to nepotism and favouritism (Berger, Silbiger, Herstein & Branes, 2015; Liedong, Aghanya, Jimenez, & Rajwani, 2023).
+Moreover, such warped relational contracting systems tend to show durability despite largely superficial reforms aimed at countering such corruption (Heidenreich, Mohr & Puck, 2015).
+We also expect national polities to be demographically narrower and more dominated by social elites drawn from the dominant ethnic lineage(s) with hegemonic control (North, 1994).
+This will be reflected in national polities that are more predatory in nature (North, 1994), emphasizing extraction of economic rents by elites in accordance with their privileged social status.